 University of Vermont’s Counseling and Psychiatry Services (CAPS) offers training to Masters- and Doctoral-level students in Mental Health Counseling, Psychology and Social Work programs.

 The training program corresponds with the UVM undergraduate academic calendar (late August- early May; 20-30 hrs/wk depending on the program/degree requirements).
-Psychology practica are considered for those students in their second, third or fourth year of a Psychology Doctoral Program and follow the same application process and academic year schedule.
-The application process begins in late November for all placements which begin in late August (at the start of the following academic year).
+Psychology practica are considered for students in their second, third or fourth year of a Psychology Doctoral Program and follow the same application process and academic year schedule.
+The application process begins in late November for all placements.
+Placements begin the following August at the start of the academic year.

 Graduate Experience